Relaxation timescales and electron-phonon coupling in optically-pumped YBa$_2$Cu$_3$O$_{6+x}$ revealed by time-resolved Raman scattering

-The experiment demonstrated strong electron-phonon coupling of this phonon, i.e. it is one of the hot phonons of the two-temperature model confirming previous theoretical results \cite{Gunnarsson_2008,Johnston2010,ALEXANDROV2002650,Falter95,Falter93,Rosch2005}.
-Initial dramatic increase of its occupation number was followed by thermalization with electrons and other hot phonons.
-Subsequent relaxation due to anharmonic decay of hot phonons into other phonons was significantly faster than in graphite \cite{yang_novel_2017, PhysRevLett.54.2151, PhysRevB.80.121403, PhysRevLett.100.225503, kang2008optical, PhysRevB.81.165405, wu2012hot} and its rate increased from base temperature to room temperature (Fig. 1b).
-Electron-phonon interaction was temperature-independent within uncertainty and its strength $\lambda$ was $\approx$ 0.07 (Fig. 1b).
+Upon optical pumping the phonon occupation number increased dramatically due to absorption of energy from photoexcited electrons as expected from strong electron-phonon coupling. \cite{Gunnarsson_2008,Johnston2010,ALEXANDROV2002650,Falter95,Falter93,Rosch2005}.
+This phonon also hardened at short time delays as a result of the decrease of its electronic self-energy expected from smearing of the Fermi surface due to very high transient electronic temperature.
+This effect provides a rigorous test of electron-phonon calculations based on electronic structure.
+Our results were in quantitative agreement with Green's functions-based theory of Refs. \cite{Johnston2010,kemper2018general} (see Fig. \ref{schematics}b).

-The investigated sample was a 170 nm-thick (110)-oriented YBa$_2$Cu$_3$O$_{6.9}$ thin film prepared by pulsed laser deposition on a (110) LaAlO$_3$ substrate with T$_c$ of 81 K \cite{PhysRevB.44.12643,PhysRevB.52.6845}.
-Our TRR setup (Fig. \ref{schematics}c) uses 20 kHz 790 nm (1.57 eV) laser pulses from an amplified mode-locked Ti:sapphire laser which produces intense 40 fs pulses.
+Data presented in this letter were collected on a 170 nm-thick (110)-oriented YBa$_2$Cu$_3$O$_{6.9}$ thin film prepared by pulsed laser deposition on a (110) LaAlO$_3$ substrate with T$_c$ of 81 K \cite{PhysRevB.44.12643,PhysRevB.52.6845}.
+We also obtained a dataset on a similar film with reduced oxygen concentration (T$_c$=40K) with the temperature in the cryostat of 100K.
+Our TRR setup (Fig. \ref{schematics}a) uses 20 kHz 790 nm (1.57 eV) laser pulses from an amplified mode-locked Ti:sapphire laser, which produces intense 40 fs pulses.
 Second harmonic generation at 395 nm (3.14 eV) was used as the probe light source for Raman scattering.

 The time-energy uncertainty principle limits the energy resolution of the ultrafast probe.
-In the standard high time-resolution configuration the probe pulse is too broad in energy so that its tails wash out the apical oxygen phonon peak at 500 cm$^{-1}$.
-In order to get around this problem the 790 nm pulses were passed through an in-house built time-compensating band-pass filter before the second harmonic generation making both the pump and the probe pulses narrower in energy and broader in time.
-A cross-correlation measurement gave a time-resolution of 220 fs FWHM (see Supplementary Note 1).
-The time-averaged probe power was kept below 1 mW, which eliminated self-pumping nonlinearities \cite{PhysRevB.80.121403}.
+In order to resolve the phonons from the elastic line, the 790 nm pulses were passed through an in-house built time-compensating band-pass filter (Fig. \ref{schematics}a) making both the pump and the probe pulses narrower in energy and broader in time.
+A cross-correlation measurement gave a time-resolution of 220 fs FWHM (see Supplementary Note 1 in \cite {Supp}).
+The time-averaged probe power was below 1 mW, to eliminate self-pumping nonlinearities (in Supplementary information \cite{Supp}, see reference \cite{PhysRevB.80.121403} therein).